hzqst/MetaHookSv/README.md

 5. MultiSampling Anti-Aliasing (MSAA)

+6. Fast Approximate Anti-Aliasing (FXAA) when MSAA is not available.

+7. Rendering using Deferred-Shading and Per-Pixel-Lighting technique for all non-transparent objects. "unlimited" dynamic lightsource supported. (maximum at 256 for SvEngine)

 #### Launch Parameters / Commmandline Parameters

 -nofbo : disable FrameBufferObject rendering. add it if you caught some rendering error.
+SSAO and Deferred-Shading will not be available when FBO disabled.

 -nomsaa : disable MultiSampling Anti-Aliasing (MSAA).